adamsilver/maintainablecss.com-jekyll/_chapters/06-modules.md

 	.orderSummary-title {}
 	.orderSummary-item {}

-As counterintutive as this may seem, duplication is a better prospect.
+As counterintuitive as this may seem, duplication is a better prospect.
 And, this is not really duplication.
 Duplication is copying the *same* thing.
 These two modules might look similar but they are not the same.

 Keeping things separate, keeps things simple.
 Simple is the most important aspect of building reliable, scalable and maintainable software.